python-poetry/poetry/docs/managing-environments.md

 3. Otherwise, it reuses an environment it previously created for the project, or creates a new one.

-This matters if you manage virtual environments yourself (for example with `direnv` or `python -m venv`) and also run `poetry env use`: after that point, Poetry will prefer its remembered environment over the one your shell has activated.
-Use `poetry env use system` to clear the explicit selection and return to the default behavior above.
+If you bring your own virtualenv tooling (for example `direnv` or `python -m venv`), prefer relying on step 2 above and avoid `poetry env use`, or clear an earlier selection with `poetry env use system` when you want the shell-activated environment to win again.

 By default, Poetry will try to use the Python version used during Poetry's installation to create the virtual environment for the current project.